How Do Cold Temperatures Affect EV Battery Performance?

 Cabin Heating | Uses more energy | Less energy required |

-Battery Wear | Accelerated degradation | Minimal impact on lifespan |
+Battery Wear | Increased battery stress in extreme cold | Minimal impact under normal temperatures |

 Tip: If you live in a colder climate, choose an EV with a strong thermal management system.